someonesdad1/plib/README.md

 file has a special string that tells 0test.py how to run its tests.
 If you run 'python 0test.py', you'll get a summary report of passes and failures.
 Only failed tests will print out messages.
 Use the -v option to see each test's output.
-Use -V to also see the files that weren't run because they don't have an associated test.
+The default output tells you the files that fail self-tests and need to be worked on.

 # History